rahutwr33/securefileshare/README.md

 Share File:
-- User can view shared files if permission is granted
+- User can  shared files with other users and that user will get link in the email. the link have expiry date
-- User can download shared files if permission is granted
+- User can download or view shared files if permission is granted